Cyfrin/audit-metrics/README.md

 - Identifies primary source files and their dependencies
 - Generates tree diagrams of file structures
 - Produces code metrics using CLOC (Count Lines of Code)
-- Configurable file extensions, include/exclude patterns
+- Advanced pattern matching for file inclusion/exclusion
 - Supports custom filtering of files and dependencies
 - Automatic test removal for Rust codebases
+- Detailed change analysis for PRs, commits, and commit comparisons

 ## Prerequisites